 CBD may also work as a pain reliever, as well as having anti-inflammatory properties.
 This makes it a popular treatment among those who experience chronic pain.

-Research suggests that medical cannabis patients with chronic pain report improved pain management when they consume marijuana products.
+Research suggests that medical cannabis patients with chronic pain report improved pain management when they consume cannabis products.

-Conditions that people treat with edibles and other forms of medicinal marijuana include:
+Conditions that people treat with edibles and other forms of medicinal cannabis include:

 Muscle spasm control